Toshio Iwai: Video games

 Iwai is the first internationally recognized gallery artist also to have led the creation of several successful commercial video game projects.
 This cross-disciplinary ability typifies Iwai's career.

 Iwai's first game was the musical shoot 'em up Otocky (1987), produced in association with ASCII Corporation for the Famicom Disk System, an add-on for the NES available only in Japan.
 The game is notable for being the first to include creative/procedural generative music.
 Through association with different game mechanics and player actions, the game plays quantized-in-time musical notes in a variety of digitally synthesized voices.
 Otocky is a precursor of Rez, Tetsuya Mizuguchi's 2002 Dreamcast and PlayStation 2 game exploring similar themes of player action and musical evolution.

-Later, leveraging work done on the 1993 installation art project Music Insects at San Francisco's Exploratorium, Iwai created another sound-based game in 1994 for the Super Famicom system called Sound Fantasy.
+Later, leveraging work done on the 1993 installation art project Music Insects at San Francisco's Exploratorium, Iwai went to Nintendo, where he created another sound-based game for the Super Nintendo Entertainment System called Sound Fantasy.
 In the game animated insects traverse a grid containing colored dots.
 As the insects pass over the dots, musical scales, sounds, and graphical effects are triggered.
 The player can select colors from a palette and paint on the grid, triggering new results and changing the insects' direction, improvising a visual music performance.
 However, the game's release was cancelled and it was eventually converted into the PC title SimTunes, published by Maxis, a division of Electronic Arts.